 The new subclasses add features that will make it easier to generate the HTML form programmatically.
-The ProductFormControl class extends the FormControl class with properties that specify the text for the label element associated with an input element and the name of the Product class property that the input element will represent.
-The ProductFormGroup class extends FormGroup with a property that presents an array of the ProductFormControl objects that have been defined in the form and that will be used in the template to generate content using the ngFor directive.
+The ProductFormControl class extends the FormControl class with properties that specify the text for the label element associated with an input element and with the name of the Product class property that the input element will represent.

+The ProductFormGroup class extends FormGroup.
 The important part of this class is the constructor for the ProductFormGroup class, which is responsible for setting up the model that will be used to create and validate the form.
 The constructor for the FormGroup class, which is the superclass for ProductFormGroup, accepts an object whose property names correspond to the names of the input elements in the template, each of which is assigned a ProductFormControl object that will represent it and that specifies the validation checks that are required.
-The first property in the object passed to the super constructor is the simplest:
+The first property in the object passed to the super constructor is the simplest.

 '''

-name: new ProductFormControl("Name", "name", "", Validators.required), ...
+name: new ProductFormControl("Name", "name", "", Validators.required),

 '''